-As technology shrinks in size and increases in power, making smart rings is becoming less of a challenge.
-They’ve not hit the mainstream just yet but it’s only a matter of time.
-In this article we outline our pick of the best options that are out there.
+As technology shrinks in size and increases in power, making smart rings is becoming less and less of a challenge.
+They’ve not hit the mainstream just yet but it is only a matter of time.
+In this article we outline what’s out there in the market our pick of the best options that are out there.

 Table of contents